YasmineXXX/wangyan.github.io/index.md

 ### Education

-* Bachelor of Business Management in Information Management and System, University of Jinan, 2015.09 - 2019.06
+* Bachelor of Management in Information Management and System, University of Jinan, 2015.09 - 2019.06

 * Master’s degree in Artificial Intelligence, Shandong University, 2020.09 - 2023.06